Jonah and the Whale: Why God Never Stops Pursuing You

 Jonah’s story is a reminder that God can do far more with your obedience than you could ever calculate.
 Your five-word testimony.
 Your awkward prayer with a friend.
 Your imperfect, hesitant yes to something God has been asking you to do — He can work with that.
 He has always worked with imperfect offerings given in honest surrender.

-Part 5: The Angry Prophet — God’s Mercy Is Bigger Than Ours
+Why Was Jonah Angry? — God’s Mercy Is Bigger Than Ours

 Here is where most Sunday school versions of this story end.
 But Jonah chapter 4 is actually the most important chapter in the whole book, and it is the one we tend to skip over.